Isaac-Cooper/PteroCleaner/README.md

 ## 📄 License

-MIT License — feel free to use, modify, and contribute!
+GNU General Public License v3.0 — feel free to use, modify, and contribute!

 ---